A Randomized Greedy Algorithm for Near-Optimal Sensor Scheduling in Large-Scale Sensor Networks: Introduction

-Processing massive amounts of data collected by large-scale networks may be challenging even when relying on greedy algorithms.
-Moreover, the objective function that is typically of interest in sensor scheduling applications, the MSE, is not submodular (or supermodular, in case one considers the minimization formulation of the problem).
+As we stated before, the natural objective function that is typically of interest in sensor selection applications, the MSE, is not submodular (or supermodular, in case one considers the minimization formulation of the problem).
 Hence, the performance guarantees for the greedy scheme derived in \cite{nemhauser1978analysis,fisher1978analysis} no longer hold.
-In this paper, we address these challenges by making the following contributions: \begin{itemize} \item We formulate the sensor scheduling task as the problem of maximizing a monotone objective function directly related to the MSE of the estimator. \item We propose a randomized greedy algorithm and, by introducing the notion of curvature $c$, find a bound on the expected MSE of the state estimate formed by the Kalman filter that uses the measurements of the sensors selected by the randomized greedy algorithm. \item We derive a probabilistic bound on the curvature $c$ for the scenario where the measurements are i.i.d. random vectors with bounded $\ell_2$ norm.
-These results are relevant in the important scenarios of Gaussian and Bernoulli measurement vectors. \item In simulation studies, we illustrate that our proposed randomized greedy algorithm significantly outperforms greedy and SDP relaxation methods in terms of runtime while providing essentially the same or improved MSE. \end{itemize} The rest of the paper is organized as follows.
-Section \oldref{sec:sys} explains the system model and reviews some related concepts.
-In Section \oldref{sec:alg}, we introduce the randomized greedy algorithm and analyze its performance.
-Section \oldref{sec:sim} presents the simulation results while the concluding remarks are stated in Section \oldref{sec:concl}. \footnote{MATLAB implementation of the proposed algorithm in this paper is freely available at \url{https://github.com/realabolfazl/RGSS}.}
+Moreover, processing massive amounts of data collected by modern large-scale networks may be challenging even when relying on greedy algorithms.
+To address these challenges, in this paper we formulate the task of sensor selection in a large-scale sensor network as the problem of maximizing a monotone non-submodular objective function directly related to the MSE of the linear estimator of the states in a linear dynamical system.
+By introducing the notion of curvature $c$, we derive sufficient conditions under which the objective function of the proposed framework is weak submodular.
+An implication of these results is that in the important scenarios of Gaussian and Bernoulli measurement vectors that frequently come up in dimensionality-reduced Kalman filtering using random projections \cite{berberidis2016data}, the MSE objective is with high probability weak submodular.
+Since state-of-the-art sensor selection schemes based on greedy optimization and SDP relaxation face computational burden in modern sensor networks, we further propose a randomized greedy algorithm and find a bound on the MSE of the state estimate formed by the Kalman filter that uses the measurements of the sensors selected by the randomized greedy algorithm.
+Using extensive simulations on real and synthetic data, we illustrate that the proposed randomized greedy sensor selection scheme significantly outperforms both greedy and SDP relaxation methods in terms of runtime and computational complexity while providing nearly equivalent or improved performance.

+The rest of the paper is organized as follows.
+Section \oldref{sec:sys} explains the system model.
+In Section \oldref{sec:alg} we present the novel formulation of sensor selection problem and establish bound on curvature of its MSE-related objective.
+In Section \oldref{sec:anl}, we introduce the randomized greedy algorithm and analyze its performance.
+Section \oldref{sec:sim} presents the simulation results while the concluding remarks are stated in Section \oldref{sec:concl}.
+MATLAB implementation of the proposed algorithm in this paper is freely available at \url{https://github.com/realabolfazl/RGSS}.